 The prime business area of SRA was in the military market, but its communication and radio military equipment area was facing a languishing stage.
-During 1961 to 1977, the business decentralised and free from bureaucracy, though employees got considerable freedom in their working areas (Regner 2001).
+During 1961 to 1977, the business decentralized and free from bureaucracy, though employees got considerable freedom in their working areas (Regner 2001).

-Ericsson was traditionally operated in switching and transmission equipments.
+Ericsson was traditionally operated in switching and transmission equipment.
 Switches, telephone exchange, control and operating telephonic network was considered as its key competence area.
-In the early days, all these competencies were consisted in a manual system where an operator used pairs of plugs to connect people.
+In the early days, all these competencies consisted in a manual system where an operator used pairs of plugs to connect people.
 Its digital switching technology (AXE) became a widely known telecommunication company all over the world.
 In short, Ericsson was the main competitor of telecommunication equipment manufacturer (Regner 2001).

 As per the analysis of the case, it can be said that there are differences existing in terms of underlying assumptions of strategic development of both groups such as SRA and Ericsson corporate group.
-In terms of the main focal point, Ericsson/Corporate CEO and SRA/ Ake Lundquist were focusing on different industry such as Ericsson’s strategy focused on its existing telecommunication equipment or wire based industry, but SRA had a vision to enter into a wireless mobile communication.
+In terms of the main focal point, Ericsson/Corporate CEO and SRA/ Ake Lundquist were focusing on different industry such as Ericsson’s strategy focused on its existing telecommunication equipment or wire based industry, but SRA had a vision to enter into wireless mobile communication.
 SRA operated in radio telecommunication and its base stations, but it had adopted an expanding strategy (Regner 2001).

 As per the strategy process of Ericsson, the main process character was the exploitation of existing industry structure, resources technologies and capabilities, but SRA wanted to explore the new industry structures on the basis of experiments, informal noticing, and trial and error methods etc. Practices of Ericsson include planning, analysis, and business intelligence.
 The area of complexity for both the firm was its target market, regulations and technologies such as cellular, base stations and switches.
 Another assumption in relation to their strategy is that they were confused about the adoption of mobile telephone handsets or mobile telephony systems or both as their core product or service (Regner 2001).